 The above chart explains as follows:

-There are nine places under three periods: Ones, Thousands, and Millions.
+The International Place Value Chart has nine places grouped into three periods: Ones, Thousands, and Millions.

 Now, write 5,788,374 in the International Place Value Chart.